beasont/art-gallery/README.md

 ### Comments API (/api/comments)
 - **POST /api/comments**
   - Adds a new comment to an artwork.
 Requires the `artId`, `text`, optional `username`, and optional `password` (for authenticated users).
 If no username is provided, the comment will be associated with a "Guest" account.

 - **POST /api/comments/update**
   - Updates an existing comment.
-Requires the commentId, text, optional username, and optional password for authentication.
-This endpoint uses the HTTP POST method for updates.
+Requires the `commentId`, `text`, optional `username`, and optional `password` for authentication.
+This endpoint uses the HTTP `POST` method for updates.

 - **POST /api/comments/delete**
   - Deletes an existing comment.
-Requires the commentId, optional username, and optional password for authentication.
-This endpoint uses the HTTP POST method for deletions.
+Requires the `commentId`, optional `username`, and optional `password` for authentication.
+This endpoint uses the HTTP `POST` method for deletions.

 - **GET /api/comments/recent**
   - Fetches the most recent comments from all artworks.
 Each comment returned includes details about the commenter, the associated artwork, and the date created.